shalakhin/douhack_basic/README.md

-# douhack basic

-Initial work on dou hackathons web service.
+# Website for DOU Hackatons.

+Functionality:
-* users must be able to register for the event
+* users can register for events
+* admin page for subscribed users
+* internal comments for subscribers
 * emails with confirmation must be sent in ... days
+* i18n (English default)
+* Styled with Twitter Bootstrap

+Demo can be found here: http://douhack.herokuapp.com/